-The ISR Covid-19 Anniversary Blog will run throughout March and April 2021.
-This will explore the effects of the pandemic on our research communities over the past year, and make predictions as to its lasting impacts.
-We have invited the bloggers from the original Covid-19 blog to update their piece, alongside new pieces examining the longer term and hidden aspects of the pandemic.
-If you would like to contribute to this incarnation of the blog, then please see the instructions below.
+The ISR Covid-19 Anniversary Blog ran throughout March and April 2021 and explored the effects of the pandemic on our research communities over the past year, and made predictions as to its lasting impacts.
+We invited the bloggers from the original Covid-19 blog to update their piece, alongside new pieces examining the longer term and hidden aspects of the pandemic.

 We invite all EHU academics to submit blog pieces that are immediate, pithy, yet apolitical and approximately 500 words.
 We encourage our readers to add your own response to any post – but please ensure that comments are also both measured and apolitical!

 If you would like to submit a post – please do so via ISR@edgehill.ac.uk

 EHU Staff: Don’t know how to write a blog but interested in learning how? …take a look at this short training video

 The Institute for Social Responsibility (ISR) is Edge Hill University’s cross-disciplinary research and knowledge exchange initiative.
 We are committed to exploring the opportunities for cross sector collaboration and co-operation and to draw on the experience of practitioners as well as academic researchers to inform new ways of working and learning.